STG (Særtjenestegrupper) - specialized health care outside hospitals

 These are some of the emediate question that comes to mind.
 We probably lack time at the meeting to go through it all, could you please provide more information on Forum so that everyone can look at it?

-#2 Updated by Kristin Dahlen almost 2 years ago
+#2 Updated by Kristin Dahlen over 2 years ago

 - File DefinitionData STG 2019 PR1c Publisert.xlsx added